join3r/hass/README.md

 3. **Set Temperature Thresholds**:
    - **Minimum Temperature**: The temperature below which heating should activate
    - **Target Temperature**: The temperature at which heating should turn off
-4. **Configure Active Hours**:
+4. **Configure Active Schedule**:
    - **Active Start Time**: When the automation should start each day (default: 09:00)
    - **Active End Time**: When the automation should stop each day (default: 21:00)
+   - **Active Days**: Select which days of the week the automation should run (default: all days)
+5. **Configure Timing Delays**:
+   - **Heating Activation Delay**: How long temperature must stay low before heating starts (default: 30 minutes)
+   - **Heating Duration**: How long to keep heating on after reaching target (default: 15 minutes)
-5. **Save the Automation**: Give it a descriptive name and save
+6. **Save the Automation**: Give it a descriptive name and save

 ## How It Works

-### Time-Based Control
+### Schedule-Based Control
 - Only operates during the configured active hours (default: 09:00 - 21:00)
+- Only runs on selected days of the week (default: all days)
-- Outside of active hours, the automation will not trigger regardless of temperature
+- Outside of active schedule, the automation will not trigger regardless of temperature

 ### Heating Activation
-- Monitors the selected temperature sensor continuously during active hours
+- Monitors the selected temperature sensor continuously during active schedule
-- When temperature drops below the minimum threshold AND stays there for 30 minutes:
+- When temperature drops below the minimum threshold AND stays there for the configured delay (default: 30 minutes):
   - Sets the climate entity to heating mode
   - Sets the target temperature to your desired temperature
   - Logs the action to the Home Assistant logbook

 ### Heating Deactivation
-- When temperature reaches or exceeds the target temperature AND stays there for 15 minutes:
+- When temperature reaches or exceeds the target temperature AND stays there for the configured duration (default: 15 minutes):
   - Turns off the climate entity
   - Logs the action to the Home Assistant logbook

 ### Safety Features
-- Only active during specified time range to prevent unwanted operation at night
+- Only active during specified time range and days to prevent unwanted operation
 - Checks that both temperature sensor and climate entity are available before taking action
-- Uses time delays (30 min for activation, 15 min for deactivation) to prevent rapid cycling
+- Uses configurable time delays to prevent rapid cycling and allow temperature stabilization
 - Runs in "single" mode to prevent multiple instances from conflicting

 ## Example Configuration